Sakine Cansız: Early life

 In 1973, she and her elder brother followed their father to Berlin, Germany.
-After 11 months in Berlin she returned to Dersim, where she began to study at the Gymnasium and became engaged to Metin.
+After 11 months in Berlin she returned to Tunceli, where she began to study at the Gymnasium and became engaged to Metin.
 She began to take part in revolutionary activities, which were not endorsed by the family of her fiancée.
 She fled to Ankara where she first met Abdullah Öcalan, with whom she would work closely.
 In an interview, she said of this period: "In a sense I abandoned the family.
 I did not accept that pressure, insisting on revolutionism.
 That's how I left and went to Ankara.
 In secret of course."